page pic

-This is my growing collection of resources about autism (especially late-realized, high-masking, DFAB/NB profiles of autism).
-These are resources created by autistic people about our own experience.
+This is my collection of resources about autism (especially late-realized, high-masking, DFAB/NB profiles of autism).

-Also some ADHD links at the bottom – many of us are both autistic and ADHD, which is sometimes called AuDHD.
+See also my ADHD links – many of us are both autistic and ADHD, i.e. AuDHD.

-If you are trying to understand if you have autism
+If you are trying to understand if you are autistic

 • I recommed NeuroClastic: What is Autism – and everything linked from that page, especially Very Grand Emotions, which is about how autistics and neurotypicals experience emotions differently, and is a non-pathologized view of autism.

 • I’m also loving the book Unmasking Autism.
-If your autism was not recognized as a kid, you will have been masking your whole life, and it’s essential to understand how that changes your presentation and understanding of yourself.
+If you were not recognized as autistic as a kid, you will have been masking your whole life, and it’s essential to understand how that changes your presentation and understanding of yourself.

 • This Bucket of Woe Tiktok explains some things about how our nervous systems respond to stress differently than neurotypical people and therefore why life in general feels harder.

-If you want to support someone with autism
+If you want to support an autistic person in your life

 • How and Why Neurotypicals Misunderstand and Mistreat Autistic People